koficodedat/reduct/docs/internal/implementation/wasm-package-implementation-plan.md

 ### Current Status (as of April 2024)

-We have successfully implemented the foundation of the WebAssembly package and integrated it with the data structures package:
+We have successfully implemented the foundation of the WebAssembly package and integrated it with the data structures package, including the enhanced tiered optimization framework and matrix operations:

 - Created the package structure with proper organization
 - Implemented core WebAssembly utilities (loader, memory management, feature detection, error handling)